chipster/chipster-openshift/k3s/README.md

 v4.6.0
 ```

-Select the newest version, which doesn't have letters "-rc" (for release candidate).
+Select the newest version, which doesn't have letters "-rc" (short for "release candidate").
 Configure it in your `~/values.yaml`:

 ```yaml